"bar" will wait until "foo" has succeeded

 Filesystem Events?

 Cylc does not have built-in support for triggering off of filesystem events such as inotify on Linux.
-There is no cross-platform standard for this, and in any case filesystem events are not very useful in HPC cluster environments where events can only be detected at the specific node on which they were generated.
+There is no cross-platform standard for filesystem events, and they can only be detected on the generating node in on HPC clusters.

-For some applications a persistent process that continually monitors the external world is better than discrete periodic checking.
-This would be more difficult to support as a plugin mechanism in Cylc, but we may decide to do it in the future.
-In the meantime, consider implementing a small daemon process as the watcher (e.g. to watch continuously for filesystem events) and have your Cylc trigger functions interact with it.
+For some applications a process that continually monitors an external condition might be preferred over periodic checking.
+This would be more difficult to support as a Cylc plugin, but we may decide to do it in the future.
+In the meantime, consider implementing a small daemon process as the watcher and have your Cylc xtrigger functions interact with that.

 These external triggers are hidden task prerequisites that must be satisfied by using the cylc ext-trigger client command to send a pre-defined message to the workflow along with an ID string that distinguishes one instance of the event from another (the name of the target task and its current cycle point are not required).
 The event ID is just an arbitrary string to Cylc, but it can be used to identify something associated with the event to the workflow - such as the filename of a new externally-generated dataset.
 When the scheduler receives the event notification it will trigger the next instance of any task waiting on that trigger (whatever its cycle point) and then broadcast (see Cylc Broadcast) the event ID to the cycle point of the triggered task as $CYLC_EXT_TRIGGER_ID.
 Downstream tasks with the same cycle point therefore know the new event ID too and can use it, if they need to, to identify the same new dataset.
 In this way a whole workflow can be associated with each new dataset, and multiple datasets can be processed in parallel if they happen to arrive in quick succession.